andrew/ultimate-awesome/README.md

 - [awesome-ai-writing](https://github.com/xaramore/awesome-ai-writing) - A curated list of Awesome AI tools for writing, content creation, grammar checking, and more.
 - [awesome-few-shot-learning-in-nlp](https://github.com/zhjohnchan/awesome-few-shot-learning-in-nlp) - A curated list of few-shot learning in NLP. :-).
 - [awesome-of-time-series-augmentation](https://github.com/zzw-zwzhang/awesome-of-time-series-augmentation) - A curated list of time series augmentation resources.
+- [awesome-ai-models](https://github.com/alternbits/awesome-ai-models) - A curated list of top AI models and LLMs.
 - [awesome-qlik](https://github.com/ambster-public/awesome-qlik) - A curated list of awesome Qlik extensions and resources for Qlik Sense and QlikView.
 - [awesome-msdyn365fo](https://github.com/anderson-joyle/awesome-msdyn365fo) - A curated list of awesome Microsoft Dynamics 365 for Finance and Operations repositories, blogs, documents and resources.
 - [awesome-botman](https://github.com/botman/awesome-botman) - A curated list of awesome projects and resources for BotMan.